Youghal: Beaches

 In the mid-20th century Youghal was a popular seaside resort, with thousands taking the train to the beach.
 According to An A to Z of Youghal: The history and people of Eochaill, Sir Arthur Conan Doyle vacationed in Youghal with his wife and created the character of "Inspector Youghal" of the CID for The Adventure of the Mazarin Stone.
-With the closing of the railway line in the 1970s (see Irish railway history), Youghal went into a period of decline, reinforced by the difficulties encountered by its textile industry.
-Since the 1990s, aided by property tax concessions, there has been reinvestment and construction to restore Youghal's facilities and popularity.
+While the closing of the railway line in the 1970s triggered a period of decline in Youghal, there has been increased investment since the 1990s to restore the town's facilities and popularity.